jameswweis/symbolic-inference/README.md

 # System design

-As shown in Figure \ref{fig:system-diagram}, our implemented system includes
+As shown in the system diagram, below, our implemented system includes

 1. Biology knowledge and rules data sets,